abstractmachines/dotfiles/README.md

 - [ ] PR: git autocomplete CLI

 - [ ] PR: Uninstall Node from homebrew installation.
 We're using it via nvm.
 Look this up!
+ANd document it too.

 - [ ] PR: symlinx() : TODO loop through gitconfig and gitignore in this diretory (copy those files over to symlinked home dir)

-- [ ] PATH: VSCode binary
+- [ ] PATH: VSCode binary and other PATH settings, do this automagically as well.

+- [ ] tmux, and tmux conf.

 PR: Colors
 - [ ] Set a color scheme like Ham Vocke.